Salad Dressing & Vinaigrette

 I have already written an article about it, but now we are going to look at oil from a slightly different angle.
-Oil is the main ingredient in vinaigrettes because it is used to balance the intense flavour of vinegar or other acids.
+Oil is the main ingredient in vinaigrettes because it is used to balance the intense flavor of vinegar or other acids.
 The most popular oil is the olive one.
-For lighter, almost imperceptible vinaigrettes, we use neutral oils such as grape seed, sunflower and canola ones.
-For a more pronounced flavour of the vinaigrettes, use oils with a brighter, richer taste, for example, nut or sesame, but do not forget that such oils must be stored in the refrigerator.
-You can also balance a rich flavour of one oil by adding a more neutral oil in a 1:1 ratio.
+For lighter, almost imperceptible vinaigrettes, we use neutral oils such as grape seed, sunflower, and canola ones.
+For a more pronounced flavor of the vinaigrettes, use oils with a brighter, richer taste, for example, nut or sesame, but do not forget that such oils must be stored in the refrigerator.
+You can also balance a rich flavor of one oil by adding a more neutral oil in a 1:1 ratio.

 Vinegar and other acids

 They are used to create a pleasant refreshing contrast with oil.
-The most popular vinegar is balsamic, that is what will add interesting flavours to simple vegetable salads.
-Vinegars can be divided into mild and more bold, sharp.
-The mind ones include white grape and rice vinegars.
+The most popular vinegar is balsamic, which is what will add interesting flavors to simple vegetable salads.
+Vinegar can be divided into mild and more bold, sharp.
+The mind ones include white grape and rice vinegar.
 Lemon juice is also conventionally referred to as mild.
 Sharp ones include white grape vinegar and apple cider vinegar.